za-gene/rpi/1306/README.md

 ## Also in this directory

 * [fonts](fonts.md) - discussion of `figlet`
 * [oled85](oled85) - for the ATTiny85.
-It works, but the display isn't perfect. [xlink](https://www.instructables.com/ATTiny85-connects-to-I2C-OLED-display-Great-Things/)
+It works, but the display isn't perfect. [xlink](https://www.instructables.com/ATTiny85-connects-to-I2C-OLED-display-Great-Things/).See also db5/218 for toy module demo.
 * [wroom](wroom.md)

 ## Links to other sites